yjwong1999/AL-based-FL-for-Multi-Task-Disaster-Detection-Model/openvino/pot/README.txt

 	  openvino-dev also

-2) POT by DL Workbench
+2) POT by DL Workbench.txt
 - Guide on how to use DL Workbench for OpenVINO 2021.4
 - Extra details:
 	- If Im not mistaken, the guide Dr Tham provided for me is not for OpenVINO 2021.4